Thursday, February 13, 2025

 I was in the hallway of the school on some Friday or Saturday.
 I recall the darkened lockers, which seemed odd to me, only knowing them during the brightness of day time.
 It was the winter, early evening.
 The doors to the gym were open, and inside a dark space echoed with Top 40.

 "Those socks are so faggoty, you're some kind of queer aren't you?"
 He succeeded in shaming me to the point where second-guesses had settled in.
-I stood there, ignominious.
+I stood there, ignominiously.
 The socks became things on my feet that were screaming to everyone that I was different.
 Maybe the shoes would have been a better choice?
 No, it didn't matter.
 It could have been anything he'd picked out for scrutiny.
 I danced in them with as much abandon as I could muster.
 What a ball buster he was, what a stick-in-the-mud.

 There was a shack out in a field beside the school.
 All the cool kids gathered there to smoke.
 In those days it was the swagger with a lit smoke that counted, not the latest iPhone.
 I never smoked.
 In the spring, when it warmed up I found myself alone with Glenn after the bell had gone.
 The yard was desolate, and he was trying to convince me to go with him to that shack and have a cigarette.
 He had no one to go with.
 What was it in his voice that sounded almost like pleading that set me on edge?